Donald Trump Impeachment Petition Crosses 250,000 Signatures

 “Donald J.Trump’s leadership poses a threat to the peace and safety of our nation on both national and international levels.
 His immoral reputation and misconduct are an embarrassment and threat to the freedoms this country stands for and will not be tolerated by United States citizens,” the online petition reads.

-Apart from this ongoing petition, a website ImpeachDonaldTrump — which is conducted by Free Speech For People — has also crossed 1,311,661 signatures asking Congress to look into the matters that will lead to Donald Trump’s impeachment.
+Apart from this ongoing petition, a website, ImpeachDonaldTrump — which is conducted by Free Speech For People — has also crossed 1,311,661 signatures asking Congress to look into the matters that will lead to Donald Trump’s impeachment.

 At the federal level, removal of the sitting president falls under Article II, Section 4 of the United States Constitution that states that the president can only be removed if he or she will be convicted of treason, bribery, or high crimes.
-As of now, President Donald Trump has not done anything that makes him fall under this scrutiny.
+As of now, President Donald Trump has not provably done anything that makes him fall under this scrutiny.

 In simple words — even if the online petition crosses 300,000 required signatures, then also President Donald Trump’s impeachment is not possible and as earlier reported by Inquisitr, there are many Democrats who think that talking about Trump impeachment is a bad idea.